kwonoj/rx-sandbox/README.md

 `RxSandbox` is test suite for RxJS, based on marble diagram DSL for easier assertion around Observables.
 For RxJS 5 support, check pre-1.x versions.
 1.x supports latest RxJS 6.x.
 2.* supports rxjs@7.0.1 and above.

+## Maintenance notes

+This project is still maintained.
+I consider this project as feature complete so there is not much activity going on.
+I'll be updating time to time as new upstream RxJS releases, but do not have much plan to add new features.
+If you're experiencing issues with latest RxJS, please open issue with reproducible test case.
+I'll try to fix as soon as possible.

 ## What's difference with `TestScheduler` in RxJS?

 RxJs core itself includes its own [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/c63de0d380a923987aab587720473fad1d205d71/docs_app/content/guide/testing/marble-testing.md#testing-rxjs-code-with-marble-diagrams) implementation.
 With latest updates, it have different semantics around how to translate [`virtual frame` and `time progression`](https://github.com/ReactiveX/rxjs/blob/c63de0d380a923987aab587720473fad1d205d71/docs_app/content/guide/testing/marble-testing.md#time-progression-syntax) also slightly different api surfaces based on callbacks.
 RxSandbox aims to provide test interface with below design goals, bit different to core's test scheduler.